It's hard to believe that I run a successful business.

 I started posting blog posts about our renovations.
 I would describe our process.
 I posted pictures of my inspiration.

-A year later, we got our shit together and moved to Squarespace, bought a real domain, and made some graphics.
+We finally got our shit together and moved to Squarespace, bought a real domain, and made some graphics.

 Can you just tell how I literally started out with NO clue what I was doing? like I was a trainwreck.
 It’s hilarious.
 For years I was just AWFUL at technology and everything online.